-- (c) Flood hazard avoidance must be preferred to flood hazard mitigation. - (d) When making decisions under Policies 10-2(a) to (c) regarding the appropriateness of any proposed flood hazard avoidance or mitigation measures, the Regional Council and Territorial Authorities^ must: - (i) ensure that in a 0.2% AEP (1 in 500 year) flood event the inundation of occupied structures^ and access from occupied structures^ must be no greater than 0.5 m above finished ground level with a maximum water velocity of 1.0 m/s, or some other combination of water depth and velocity that can be shown to result in no greater risk to human life, infrastructure^ or property, - (ii) ensure that any more than minor adverse effects^ on the effectiveness of existing flood hazard avoidance or mitigation measures, including works and structures^ within River and Drainage Schemes, natural landforms that protect against inundation, and overland stormwater flow paths, are avoided, - (iii) ensure that adverse effects on existing structures^ and activities are avoided or mitigated, - (iv) have regard to the likelihood and consequences of the proposed flood hazard avoidance or mitigation measures failing, - (v) have regard to the consequential effects^ of meeting the requirements of (d)(i), including but not limited to landscape and natural character, urban design, and the displacement of floodwaters onto adjoining properties, and - (vi) have regard to the proposed ownership of, and responsibility for maintenance of, the flood hazard avoidance and mitigation measures including the appropriateness and certainty of the maintenance regime.
+- (c) Flood hazard avoidance must be preferred to flood hazard mitigation. - (d) When making decisions under Policies 9-2(a) and b(i) regarding the appropriateness of proposed flood hazard mitigation measures, the Regional Council and Territorial Authorities^ must: - ensure that occupied structures have a finished floor or ground level, which includes reasonable freeboard, above the 0.5% AEP (1 in 200 year) flood level. - (ii) ensure that in a 0.5% AEP (1 in 200 year) flood event2 the inundation of access between occupied structures^A and a safe area where evacuation may be carried out (preferably ground that will not be flooded) must be no greater than 0.5 m above finished ground level with a maximum water velocity of 1.0 m/s, or some other combination of water depth and velocity that can be shown to result in no greater risk to human life, infrastructure^A or property, - (iii) ensure that any more than minor adverse effects^A on the effectiveness of existing flood hazard avoidance^{} or mitigation measures, including works and structures^A within River and Drainage Schemes, natural landforms that protect against inundation, and overland stormwater flow paths, are avoided, - (iv) ensure that adverse effects on existing structures^ and activities are avoided or mitigated, - (v) have regard to the likelihood and consequences of the proposed flood hazard mitigation measures failing, - (vi) have regard to the consequential effects[^] of meeting the requirements of (d)(ii), including but not limited to landscape and natural character, urban design, and the displacement of floodwaters onto adjoining properties, and

-- (e) Within that part of the Palmerston North City Council district that is protected by the Lower Manawatu River Flood Control Scheme to a 0.2% AEP (1 in 500 year) standard, including the Mangaone Stream stopbank system, additional flood hazard avoidance or mitigation measures will generally not be required when establishing any new structure or activity or increasing the scale of any existing structure or activity. - (f) This policy does not apply to new critical infrastructure.
+- (vii) have regard to the proposed ownership of, and responsibility for maintenance of, the flood hazard mitigation measures including the appropriateness and certainty of the maintenance regime. - (e) Within that part of the Palmerston North City Council district that is protected by the Lower Manawatu River Flood Control Scheme to a 0.2% AEP (1 in 500 year) standard, including the Mangaone Stream stopbank system, additional flood hazard avoidance or mitigation measures will generally not be required when establishing any new structure^ or activity or increasing the scale of any existing structure^ or activity. - (f) Despite Policy 9-2(d)(i) and (ii), within that part of the Wanganui central city bounded by Bates Street, Ridgway Street and Victoria Avenue, flood hazard mitigation measures will not be limited to considering flood height and flow but will include such methods as resilient construction and emergency management systems. - (g) This policy does not apply to new critical infrastructure.

-Policy 10-4: New critical infrastructure
+Policy 9-3: New critical infrastructure

-The placement of new critical infrastructure in an area likely to be inundated by a 0.5% AEP (1 in 200 year) flood event (including floodways mapped in Schedule I), or in an area likely to be adversely affected by another type of natural hazard^, must be avoided, unless there is satisfactory evidence to show that the critical infrastructure:
+The placement of new critical infrastructure^{} in an area likely to be inundated by a 0.5% AEP (1 in 200 year) flood event2 (including floodways mapped in Schedule J), or in an area likely to be adversely affected by another type of natural hazard^, must be avoided, unless there is satisfactory evidence to show that the critical infrastructure^{}: